 Validation of the new method was carried out as described in the ICH Harmonized Tripartite Guidelines (ICH, 2005).
 Linearity of an analytical method is the ability of the method to generate results directly proportional to the concentration of the analyte present in the samples, in a known range of concentrations (Negrulescu et al., 2012).
-As can be seen from Fig. 1a and b, the calibration curves obtained from the new method for both glucose and maltose were all linear with a correlation of determination (R) value above 0.99.
-The high values obtained for R suggest a strong linear relationship between the two variables tested.
-To further confirm and to eliminate the doubt of specificity of the kit used, the test was done with two other glucose assay kits available in the market (LS 350 and A166, Biolab Diagnostics, Pvt.
+As can be seen from Figure 1a and b, the calibration curves obtained from the new method for both glucose and maltose were all linear with a correlation of determination (\mathbb{R}^2) value above 0.99.
+The high values obtained for \mathbb{R}^2 suggest a strong linear relationship between the two variables tested.
+To further confirm and to eliminate the doubt of specificity of the kit used, the test was done with two other glucose assay kits available in the market (LS 350, Kee Gad Biogen, Pvt.
+Ltd;

+A166, Biolab Diagnostics, Pvt.
 Ltd).
 The test results confirmed the interaction of GOD with maltose.

 Sensitivity of the glucose kit for maltose was done by drawing a maltose standard curve where the extinction coefficient values obey with the Beer Lambert's law.
+Sensitivity of glucose is much higher than that of maltose.
 For the same concentration, the absorbance measurement for glucose was much higher than maltose and it did not fit in the linear range.
-Therefore, separate concentration series were prepared for maltose and glucose (Fig. 1).
-The lowest detection limit for the sugars was set as the lowest concentration required to get an optical density (OD) of 0.1 and a R value above 0.99.
-The lowest detection limit for maltose and glucose within the linear range was 0.25 mg/mL (OD = 0.1, $R^2 = 0.99$ ) and 0.01 mg/mL (OD = 0.10, $R^2 = 0.99$ ) respectively.
-The sensitivity of maltose was approximately 25 times lower than glucose (Fig. 1a, b).
-GOD is highly selective toward $\beta$ -D-glucose, and the enzyme shows considerably reduced activity with other sugars such as maltose.
-The relative oxidation rate of maltose by GOD is reported to be only 0.19 when the rate for $\beta$ -D-glucose is set at 100 (Raba & Mottola, 1995).
+Therefore, separate concentration series were prepared for maltose and glucose (Figure 1).
+The lowest detection limit for the sugars was set as the lowest concentration required to get an optical density (OD) of 0.1 and a R2 value above 0.99.
+The lowest detection limit for maltose and glucose within the linear range was 0.25 mg/mL (OD= 0.1, R2=0.99) and 0.01 mg/mL (OD= 0.10, R2= 0.99) respectively.
+As compared to glucose the sensitivity of maltose is approximately 25 times lower than glucose (Figure 1a, b).
+GOD is highly selective toward β -D-glucose, and the enzyme shows considerably reduced activity with other sugars such as maltose.
+The relative oxidation rate of maltose by GOD is reported to be only 0.19 when the rate for β -D-glucose is set at 100 (Raba & Mottola, 1995).
 Therefore, lower sensitivity of maltose may be due to the reduced affinity of GOD for maltose.

-DNSA method is the most widely used assay for testing antiamylase activity (Gonçalves, Rodriguez-Jasso, Gomes, Teixeira, & Belo, 2010; King, Donnelly, Bergstrom, Walker, & Gibson, 2009; Negrulescu et al., 2012).
-The DNSA, as well as the newly developed GOD method, both measure the amount of reducing sugar produced.
+DNSA method is the most widely used assay for testing anti-amylase activity (Gonçalves, Rodriguez-Jasso, Gomes, Teixeira, & Belo, 2010; King, Donnelly, Bergstrom, Walker, & Gibson, 2009; Negrulescu et al., 2012).
+The DNSA as well as the newly developed GOD method, both measure the amount of reducing sugar produced.
 Therefore, we compared the sensitivity of both the assays for maltose.
-As can be seen from Fig. 1c, at a maltose concentration of 5 mg/mL, the absorbance reading for the GOD and DNSA method was 0.93 and 0.46 respectively.
-When comparing the slopes of the standard curves obtained, a decrease in sensitivity is clearly shown by the decrease of the slope from $0.175 \pm 0.003$ (GOD) to $0.085 \pm 0.002$ (DNSA).
-The new method showed higher sensitivity for maltose than the DNSA method, where the lowest detection limit for maltose in the DNSA method was 1 mg/mL (OD = 0.1) while in the GOD method it was 0.25 mg/mL (OD = 0.1).
-Considering the lowest detection limit, sensitivity for maltose was roughly 4-fold higher than the DNSA method (Fig. 1c) which makes the new method more precise and sensitive for the determination of anti-amylase activity of plant extracts.
+As can be seen from Figure 1c, at a maltose concentration of 5 mg/mL, the absorbance reading for the GOD and DNSA method was 0.93 and 0.46 respectively.
+When comparing the slopes of the standard curves obtained, a decrease in sensitivity is clearly shown by the decrease of the slope from 0.175 \pm 0.003 (GOD) to 0.085 \pm 0.002 (DNSA).
+The new method showed higher sensitivity for maltose than the DNSA method, where the lowest detection limit for maltose in the DNSA method was 1 mg/ml (OD= 0.1) while in the GOD method it was 0.25 mg/ml (OD=0.1).
+Considering the lowest detection limit, sensitivity for maltose was roughly 4 fold higher than the DNSA method (Figure 1c) which makes the new method more precise and sensitive for the determination of anti-amylase activity of plant extracts.